natgo/wt-wiki-scraper/wikitext-transpiled/helicopter/Mi-24P.md

 <!-- ''In the description, the first part should be about the history of and the creation and combat usage of the helicopter, as well as its key features.
 In the second part, tell the reader about the helicopter in the game.
 Insert a screenshot of the vehicle, so that if the novice player does not remember the vehicle by name, he will immediately understand what kind of vehicle the article is talking about.'' -->
 The '''{{Specs|name}}''' (NATO Code: Hind-F) is a rank {{Specs|rank}} Soviet attack helicopter {{Battle-rating}}.
 It was introduced in [[Update 1.81 "The Valkyries"]].

+The Mi-24P is very similar to the previous [[Mi-24V]], having the same airframe, technology, and weapons.
+The only difference is the gun armament: the chin-mounted Yak-B gatling gun has been replaced with a fixed GSh-30-2 cannon mounted on the right side of the nose.
+This is the same type of cannon mounted on the [[Su-25]] attack jet, another Soviet "flying tank".
+Although it is difficult to aim, a quick burst from the cannon can shred lightly armored vehicles.
+Thus, the Mi-24P is a sidegrade to the Mi-24V, having more anti-ground ability at the cost of a minor amount of anti-air capability.

 == General info ==
 === Flight performance ===
 {{Specs-Heli-Flight}}